 First, an applicable lesson.

-There’s a reason my dad got to the front door before the neighbors did.
+There’s a reason my dad got to the front door (despite not being in the burning house, and running ~300 feet across the road) before the neighbors did.

 They delayed leaving so they could retrieve cash stored in the back of the house.
 I’m not a fire safety expert.
 But according to actual experts, one of the top fire safety rules is: